-Apartments can have a wide range of benefits and, in the midst of an economy that’s hard on those looking to buy a new home, they’re a more viable option for people with smaller incomes.
-And, ignoring the “home” in First Home Buyers, apartments are increasingly popular with younger buyers wanting to enter the market.
+Apartments can have a wide range of benefits.
+And, in the midst of an economy that’s hard on those looking to buy property, it’s often a more viable option for those on lower incomes and those who are entering the market.
+Ignoring the “home” in first home buyers, apartments are increasingly popular with younger buyers wanting to enter the market.

 “You can also build up a great community atmosphere with your neighbours.
 The cons are the noise due to having neighbours so close and possible neighbour issues, and the amount of time it takes to get things done, as all requests have to go through body corporate and be approved depending on the request.
-There is also a no pet policy in a lot of the older buildings, whereas newer buildings usually allow them (in some cases they have to be small enough to carry).
+There’s also a no-pet policy in a lot of the older buildings, whereas newer buildings usually allow them – in some cases they have to be small enough to carry.

-With nearly all apartments, maintenance is covered and taken care of by the landlord or the body corporate, making one less major worry for you when that leaky pipe finally splits.
+With nearly all apartments, maintenance is covered and taken care of by the landlord or the body corporate, meaning you never have to worry about finding an emergency plumber on a Sunday morning!

-living in an apartment complex usually brings access to a large array of amenities that you might not get after buying a home.
-This potentially includes things like a common room, swimming pool, communal barbeques, a gym, covered parking, and a security system.
+Living in an apartment complex usually brings access to a large array of amenities that you might not get when buying a home.
+Potentially, this includes things like a common room, swimming pool, communal barbecues, a gym, covered parking and a security system.

 Perfect for living alone

-For those who plan on living alone for the foreseeable future, the smaller space and simplicity of an apartment is ideal for those who want less space and smaller bills.
+The size and simplicity of an apartment is ideal for those who are planning on living alone for the foreseeable future and are seeking less space and smaller bills.

 Bills and fees

-Apartment living usually costs you less in terms of things such as heating, cooling, and other utilities such as water and electricity.
+Apartment living usually costs you less for heating and cooling, and utilities such as water and electricity.
 This can help with budgeting.

-The first and foremost disadvantage of apartments is that they’re generally smaller than the average house.
-While this means you’ve got less space to clean, that’s only a small consolation for less living space.
+The first and foremost disadvantage of apartments is that they’re generally smaller than the average traditional home.
+While this means you’ve less space to clean, that’s only a small consolation for less living space.
 You also may not have access to a clothes line.

 Privacy and noise

 Due to the crowded nature of apartment buildings, the privacy afforded by apartment living is less than that of living in a house.
 You might overhear someone speaking (singing/shouting…) in the apartment next to yours, or they might hear you.
-This means that suffering from excessive noise from other tenants is entirely possible.
+Noisy neighbours are always more of a irritation when they’re only a few feet away!